 - You show obviously bizarre behavior other than your delusions.

 - If you’ve had any episodes of mania or depression, they didn’t last longer than your delusional periods.

 - Your delusions don’t stem from drugs, another medical condition, or a different mental disorder.

 It can be hard to get help for delusional disorder because you may not even understand that you have a problem.
 Or you may resist or have a hard time sticking to your treatment plan.
 But that’s the key to feeling better.

 The main treatments are:

 Involuntary treatment.
 If your delusions put you in danger of hurting yourself of others, you may need to stay at a hospital or a treatment center until you’re stable.
-States and localities have different laws about when you can be forced to get treatment against your will.
+States and localities have different laws about when and for how long you can be forced to get treatment against your will.